We restore endangered ecosystems.

 "I live in the Palouse but am pretty far away from your headquarters in Pullman.
 Can I still get a Pocket Prairie?"

 Yes!
-We will accept contracts anywhere within the dotted white line on the map above, and we provide services at no additional cost to anyone living within 15 miles of our headquarters in Pullman.
-If you live farther than 15 miles away, we will apply a $1.75 per-additional-mile surcharge to and from your Pocket Prairie's location.
-For example, if you live 25 miles away, we would apply a $35 surcharge (10 extra miles one-way * 2 * $1.75 = $35).
+We will accept contracts anywhere outlined on the map above, and we provide services at no additional cost to anyone living within 15 miles of our headquarters in Pullman.
+If you live farther than 15 miles away, we will apply a $1.50 per-additional-mile surcharge to and from your Pocket Prairie's location.
+For example, if you live 25 miles away, we would apply a $30 surcharge (10 extra miles one-way * 2 * $1.50 = $30).
+If you have questions or concerns before scheduling an official consultation, we would be happy to discuss these with you for free over the phone or on video call.
+Please note that an in-person consultation is required should you wish to proceed with installing a Pocket Prairie.